Quick Links Within Human Subjects in Research FAQ

 Q: What is the difference between privacy and confidentiality?

 A. Privacy can be defined in terms of having control over the extent, timing, and circumstances of sharing oneself (physically, behaviorally, or intellectually) with others.
 Example: To ensure privacy, interviews should be conducted in a closed office not in a busy restaurant or settings where other individuals can overhear the discussion.

 Confidentiality refers to agreement between the researcher and the participant about how private information will be handled, managed, and disseminated.
 Example: To ensure confidentiality, collected data should be kept in a locked file cabinet that is only accessible by the researcher.

 Q: What is the difference between anonymous and confidential?

-When research is confidential, the participants can be identified; however the information gathered and identities will be protected.
-The researchers themselves can link responses back to the subject, but do not do so unless needed.
+When research is confidential, the participants may provide identifying information; however, the information gathered and identities will be protected.
+The researchers themselves can link responses back to the subject but do not do so unless needed.